 The list of securities or other instruments under each category below is not intended to be an exclusive list of securities, instruments and practices for investment.
-Unless a strategy, practice or security is specifically prohibited by the investment restrictions listed in the Funds' Prospectuses, in the section "Investment Restrictions" in this Statement or under applicable law, each Fund may engage in each of the strategies and invest in securities and instruments in addition to those listed below.
-The Adviser or Subadviser of each Fund may invest in a general category listed below and, where applicable, with particular emphasis on a certain type of security, but investment is not limited to the categories listed below or the securities specifically enumerated under each category.
-A Fund is not required to engage in a particular transaction or invest in any security or instrument, even if to do so might benefit the Fund.
-The Adviser or Subadviser may invest in some securities under a given category as a primary strategy and in other securities under the same category as a secondary strategy.
-The Adviser or Subadviser of each Fund may invest in any security that falls under the specific category, including securities that are not listed below.
-The Prospectuses and/or this Statement will be updated if the Funds begin to engage in investment practices that are not described in the Prospectuses and/or this Statement.
+Unless a strategy, practice or security is specifically prohibited by the investment restrictions listed in the Fund's Prospectus, in the section "Investment Restrictions" in this Statement or under applicable law, the Fund may engage in each of the strategies and invest in securities and instruments in addition to those listed below.
+The adviser may invest in a general category listed below and, where applicable, with particular emphasis on a certain type of security, but investment is not limited to the categories listed below or the securities specifically enumerated under each category.
+The Fund is not required to engage in a particular transaction or invest in any security or instrument, even if to do so might benefit the Fund.
+The adviser may invest in some securities under a given category as a primary strategy and in other securities under the same category as a secondary strategy.
+The adviser may invest in any security that falls under the specific category, including securities that are not listed below.
+The Prospectus and/or this Statement will be updated if the Fund begins to engage in investment practices that are not described in the Prospectus and/or this Statement.